 Most heart attacks are caused by a blood clot that blocks one of the coronary arteries.
 The coronary arteries bring blood and oxygen to the heart. ...Read Article Now Book Mark Article

 A stroke occurs when blood flow to a part of the brain stops.
 A stroke is sometimes called a "brain attack. " If blood flow is cut off for longer th...Read Article Now Book Mark Article

-Chest pain is discomfort or pain that you feel along the front of your body, between your neck and upper abdomen.
+Chest pain is discomfort or pain that you feel along the front of your body, between (and including) your neck and upper abdomen.
 There are many causes of chest pain that have nothing to do with your heart.